aryelgois/dotfiler/README.md

 ## Using

-Initialize a new repository with `dotfiler init` or clone an existing one, then make sure your `$HOME` has a hard link at the mount point with `dotfiler mount`.
+Initialize a new repository with `dotfiler init`, or clone an existing one and run this command inside of it.

+Make sure your `$HOME` has a hard link at the mount point with `dotfiler mount`.